Why A Newborn Won't Sleep Unless Held And What To Do About It

 • Give them a massage: Infant massage may contribute to improved sleep quality and duration.
 This practice stimulates the release of oxytocin, a hormone associated with relaxation and bonding, promoting a sense of calm in infants.
 It also aids in relaxation by reducing stress.
 Research suggests that just 15 minutes of massaging your baby before sleep can make them sleep more deeply and soundly (9).
 This means that, over time, incorporating massage into a baby’s routine may help build self-soothing behaviors and improve the likelihood of restful sleep even when not held.

 • Maintain ambient temperature: Babies often find comfort in being held due to the warmth and closeness they experience.
-By maintaining an optimal room temperature comfortable and sleep-inducing atmosphere can be created (6).
+By maintaining an optimal room temperature, a comfortable and sleep-inducing atmosphere can be created (6).
 If the room is too cold or too warm, it may disrupt the baby’s sleep and make them more likely to wake up or resist falling asleep.
 Parents may use a room temperature monitor to make real-time adjustments to create a soothing sleep environment, reducing the likelihood of the baby needing to be held to feel comfortable.

 protip_icon Quick tip